epogrebnyak/product-topics/README.md

 About:

-- This document is a draft for lecture or seminar series on Product Management.
+- This document is a draft for a lecture series on Product Management.
-- A lot of inspiration for the course ideas comes from reading John Cutler on Twitter, I cite him a lot with references.
+- A lot of inspiration for the course ideas comes from reading [John Cutler](https://twitter.com/johncutlefish) on Twitter.

 Audience: